wanderu/go-bamboo/README.md

 3. Distributed without race conditions among workers.
 4. Ability to view and modify queue contents (cancel job/clear queue).

-Most queuing libraries only have a subset of these properties and I required them all.
+Most queuing libraries only have a subset of these properties.